oauthstuff/draft-oauth-rar/main.md

    -04

-   * restructured specification for better readability
+   * restructured draft for better readability
    * simplified normative text about use of the `resource` parameter with `authorization_details`
    * added implementation considerations for deployments and products
    * added type union language from GNAP